-By the time Sophia was in Kindergarten, I had expanded my teaching to around 20 hours a week.
-I've made every effort to design my schedule so that I was home from work before the school bus dropped the girls off.
+By the time my youngest was in Kindergarten, I had expanded my teaching to around 20 hours a week.
+I’ve made every effort to design my schedule so that I was home from work before the school bus dropped the girls off.
 We really did have a pretty good system going on.
-But then my second daughter became a teenager and I started realizing that it wasn't as easy being a working mom with older kids as I thought it would be.
+But then my second daughter became a teenager and I started realizing that it wasn’t as easy being a working mom with older kids as I thought it would be.

 It surprised me a bit that I felt I needed to look at this question again.
 Who quits their job to stay at home with their teenagers, anyway?
 In fact, many moms choose this time to finally go back to work simply because their children are more self-sufficient, child care costs are no longer a factor, and the extra money is probably needed more than ever with all the expenses that come with teen kids.